Brutal killing of Congolese refugee shocks Brazil, three arrested

 Brazil has received 900 Congolese refugees since 2016 and most live in Rio de Janeiro and Sao Paulo, according to the Justice Ministry, which is responsible for immigration.

-(Reporting by Rodrigo Viga Gaier in Rio de Janeiro and Anthony Boadle in Brasilia Editing by Nick Zieminski)
+(Reporting by Rodrigo Viga Gaier in Rio de Janeiro and Anthony Boadle in Brasilia; Editing by Nick Zieminski and Mark Porter)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))